 We found that the number of replies a rep received increased as they increased the number of new contacts added to cadences, but only up to a point.
 After that mark, we noticed not only diminished returns, but NEGATIVE returns, plus more work for the seller.

 For instance, if a rep adds 100 contacts to a cadence each day, they need to execute about 500 actions a day!
 Not only is that a lot of work, it isn’t necessary.
 When reps add people to cadences in batches larger than 120, we expect them to receive fewer email replies than if they had added only 20 people.

 When sellers increase the number of contacts they’re engaging with at a time, the quality of their work decreases.
 Why?
-Because they’re likely sending less personalized, irrelevant, or canned content, resulting in fewer email replies.
+Because they’re likely sending less personalized, irrelevant, or canned content (what looks like spam), resulting in fewer email replies.
 That’s why we coach reps to stay in the “Goldilocks Zone” when it comes to adding new contacts to their cadence each day.
 This zone ranges anywhere from 20-80 contacts because not all businesses and customer journeys are alike.

 For instance, companies with longer sales cycles typically have high-value deals with complex customers.
 Reps selling these products have fewer prospects and must use more personalized touches because every account matters.
 These sellers will want to stay towards the lower end of the zone.

 On the flip side, emerging markets typically have faster deal cycles with a larger pool of accounts.
 When it comes to adding contacts to a cadence, it makes sense for reps at these companies to lean toward the high end of the zone in order to make volume-oriented plays.

 Regardless of where you stand, here’s the key takeaway: with everyone else spamming, this is your golden opportunity to stand apart.
 Rather than trying to reach more people, be more targeted and personalized in your emails.
 Not only will you connect with more customers, but you can invest all the time you’re saving into becoming a better seller.